samadarsini/Matrix-Convolution-Hardware-Accelerator/README.md

 - **Hardware-Software Co-Design:** Integration of FPGA hardware with software applications using C and SystemVerilog.
 - **Avalon-MM Interface:** Efficient communication between FPGA and processor via memory-mapped I/O.
 - **Custom Component Creation:** Hardware module developed and integrated into Intel Quartus Prime.
-- **Testbench & Simulation:** Verification of the hardware accelerator using SystemVerilog testbenches.
+- **Testbench & Simulation:** Verification of the design codes using SystemVerilog testbenches and simulated to observe the functionality.
 - **Performance Benchmarking:** Comparison of software-only vs. hardware-accelerated convolution execution times.

+## Summary of Folders
+matrix_conv_fsm - Contains the hardware implementation (system Verilog) for FSM-based matrix convolution. my_embedded - Contains software integration files, Makefile, and hardware-software interfacing code. output - Stores images from the simulation and test results.

-## 📁 Folder Structure
+## Analysis
+Software-only approach is faster for small matrices but becomes inefficient for larger computations.
+Hardware acceleration reduces CPU load and provides better scalability for large datasets.
+Future improvements may include pipelining the design for reduced latency.